 I’m a bit embarrassed to admit this, but I have a thing for Stalactites’ fish soup.
 It is a lemon rice soup (and I add extra lemon) with fish.
 Every now and then, usually sometime between midnight and 3am, I get the craving and I just need to have it!
 It often occurs after a particularly long and trying day.
 It is my comfort food – tasty, easy to digest and $9.50!
 And available anytime because Stalactites is open 24 hours.

 Stalactites’ most popular food is take-away souvlaki.
-It does a roaring trade as the nightclubs close.
-Oh, and also after the tennis.
-Greek-Cypriot tennis player, Marcos Baghdatis, famously dropped in after playing at the Australian Open.
+It does a roaring trade as the nightclubs close – and you never know who you will see there.
+My friend was strolling by one night and spotted Suzi Quatro enjoying a souvlaki at a window-side table.
+Stalactites has also been known to feed hungry tennis stars too.
+Marcos Baghdatis famously dropped in after playing at the Australian Open.